Chuck Berry: 1955–1962: Signing with Chess: "Maybellene" to "Come On"

 The opening guitar riff of "Johnny B. Goode" is similar to the one used by Louis Jordan in his "Ain't That Just Like a Woman" (1946).
 Berry acknowledged the debt to Jordan and several sources have indicated that his work was influenced by Jordan in general.

-By the end of the 1950s, Berry was a high-profile established star with several hit records and film appearances and a lucrative touring career.
-He had opened a racially integrated St. Louis nightclub, Berry's Club Bandstand, and invested in real estate.
+By the end of the 1950s Berry was a high-profile established star with several hit records and film appearances and a lucrative touring career.
+He had opened a racially integrated St Louis nightclub, Berry's Club Bandstand, and invested in real estate.
 But in December 1959, he was arrested under the Mann Act after allegations that he had had sex with a 14-year-old Apache waitress, Janice Escalante, whom he had transported across state lines to work as a hatcheck girl at his club.
 After a two-week trial in March 1960, he was convicted, fined $5,000, and sentenced to five years in prison.
-He appealed the decision, arguing that the judge's comments and attitude were racist and prejudiced the jury against him.
+He appealed against the decision, arguing that the judge's comments and attitude were racist and prejudiced the jury against him.
 The appeal was upheld and a second trial was heard in May and June 1961, resulting in another conviction and a three-year prison sentence.
-After another appeal failed, Berry served one and one-half years in prison from February 1962 to October 1963.
+After another appeal failed, Berry served one and a half years in prison from February 1962 to October 1963.
 He continued recording and performing during the trials, but his output had slowed as his popularity declined; his last single released before he was imprisoned was "Come On".